 - Ranked fifth in the world in terms of market capitalization, BTC has a market capitalization that is up to 98 percent higher than BCH.

 - A better block size than both BTC and BCH to start with.
 As of November 2018, the BSV network was aiming for a block size of 132 MB.

 - Lower transaction and processing costs than both BTC and BCH networks.

 - A greater number of transactions per second compared to BTC and BCH blockchains.

 - A much faster processing speed in comparison.

 - Ranked seventh in the world in terms of market capitalization.

 - BSV is yet to earn the kind of industry and market reputation of that of BCH and BTC networks.

-The three cryptocurrencies all maintain a similar PoW consensus mechanism as well as entry and exit strategy.
-However, they are different in terms of their block size, scalability, market capitalization and price.
+The three cryptocurrencies all maintain a similar PoW consensus mechanism as well as an entry and exit strategy.
+However, they are different in terms of their block size, scalability, market capitalization, and price.